 Blog

-Health & Safety Tips for the Lambing Season
+Health & Safety Tips for the Lambing & Calving Season

-Lambing is the busiest time of the sheep farmers’ year.
-Longer than normal working hours combined with a vastly increased workload can lead to health and safety short-cuts.
-We look at some of the top safety tips to keep in mind, so you can ensure that your safety and the safety of others on the farm is kept at the forefront of everyone’s mind.
+Lambing and calving are one of the busiest times of the farmers’ year.
+Longer than usual working hours combined with a vastly increased workload can lead to health and safety short-cuts.
+Here we share some key safety tips to help keep you and others on the farm safe during this busy period.

 Whether you are lambing indoors or outdoors, it is essential to have the right facilities in place.
 This has a dual benefit.
 Not only does it make the whole process easier on the farmer, it also allows for the safe handling of the pregnant ewe.
 As the average pregnant ewe weighs between 60kg- 90kg, lifting and moving can be difficult, so use your legs and not your back.
 Always remain vigilant when handling livestock.